020 3740 5856

 The residence nil-rate band offers an additional inheritance tax allowance when you leave your home to direct descendants.
 This band, currently at £175,000 per person, could significantly increase the threshold and provide additional tax relief.

-This was introduced to further alleviate the IHT burden, especially concerning family homes.
 When combined with the standard nil-rate band, a significant portion of an estate can be passed on free of tax.

 4. Consider equity release to avoid inheritance tax